omsf/gha-runner/README.md

 # gha-runner
 A simple GitHub Action for creating self-hosted runners.
 Currently, this only supports AWS and x86_64 Linux AMIs.
+This runner is heavily inspired by [ec2-github-runner](https://github.com/machulav/ec2-github-runner) but rewritten for the molecular software community as well as changes to support additional cloud providers.

 ## Inputs
 | Name | Description | Required | Default |